FreddieRidell/freddieridell.com/src/content/2018-01-patrick-stump-faqs.md

 ---
-title: "Patrick Stump FAQs"
+title: Patrick Stump FAQs
 emoji: 👨‍🎤
-published: "2018-01-26"
+published: 2018-01-26
-abstract: "Patrick Stump has been in the news lately, what's that naughty boy been up to?"
+abstract: Patrick Stump has been in the news lately, what's that naughty boy been up to?
 type: blog
 ---